3nyder/-ml-nano-udacity-P1/README.md

 their house at.
 The best guess from a model is one that best generalizes the data.

+For this assignment your client has a house with the following feature set:
+`[11.95, 0.00, 18.100, 0, 0.6590, 5.6090, 90.00, 1.385, 24, 680.0, 20.20, 332.09, 12.13]`
+To get started, use the example scikit implementation.
+You will have to modify the code slightly to get the file up and running.

+When you are done implementing the code please answer the following questions in a report with the appropriate sections provided.

 ---

 Repo for the first project of Machine Learning